 III.
 KNOW THAT GOD IS IN CONTROL

-Day 19- Have you ever felt someone was controlling your life?
-Causing you to go in a direction you didn't want?
-Forcing you beyond your will?
+Day 19- Have you ever felt someone was controlling your life -- causing you to go in a direction you didn't want and forcing you beyond your will?
 Are you in a situation right now that seems unfair and unjust?

 I Peter 4:12-13

-Day 20- This is what Joseph found himself asking as he sat in a dark prison cell for two years for being accused of a crime he never committed.
+Day 20- This is what Joseph found himself asking as he sat in a prison cell for two years -- accused of a crime he never committed.